Does Gate City Bank know my password?

 • Don’t use the same password for each online account you access.

-• A recently failed log-in
+• A recently failed log-in attempt

 • Logging in from an unknown device

-• Logging in from a network that has not previously been associated with your device
+• Logging in from a new network

 Have Other Questions?
 We Can Help!